Mullah Omar

-Born into a religious family of Kandahar, Omar was educated at local madrasas in Afghanistan.
-Following the Soviet invasion in 1979, he joined the Afghan mujahideen in the Soviet–Afghan War.
-He served as an important military general during several skirmishes and lost his right eye in an explosion.
-Afterward, the Soviets withdrew in 1989 and the communist rule of the Democratic Republic of Afghanistan was toppled in 1992, prompting a civil war in Afghanistan.
-He initially remained quiet and continued his studies, though the practice of bacha bazi and fasad in the country prompted Omar to take part in the civil war.
-In 1994, Omar formed the Taliban along with religious students in Kandahar.
-The Taliban emerged victorious in the civil war and established the First Islamic Emirate of Afghanistan, with Omar serving as the country's emir.
+Born into a religious family in Kandahar, Omar was educated at local madrasas in Afghanistan.
+After Afghanistan was invaded by the Soviet Union in 1979, he joined the Afghan mujahideen to fight in the Soviet–Afghan War and he was trained by Amir Sultan Tarar.
+He served as an important rebel commander during several skirmishes, losing his right eye in an explosion.
+The Soviets eventually withdrew from the country in 1989 and Afghanistan's Soviet-backed Democratic Republic was toppled in 1992, triggering the Second Afghan Civil War.
+While initially remaining quiet and focused on continuing his studies, Omar became increasingly discontent with what he perceived as fasād in the country, ultimately prompting him to return to fighting in the Civil War.